-where \begin{enumerate} \item $\bx\in \bbK^d$ denotes the vector of program variables; \item $ G\in \bbK[\bx]$ is a polynomial and $G({\bx})=0$ is the equality typed loop guard; \item $ \bA_{i}\in \bbK^d[\bx]$ ($ 1\leq i\leq l$) are vectors of polynomials, describing the transformations on program variables in the loop body; \item $``\parallel"$ interprets as a nondeterministic choice between the $l$ transformations. \end{enumerate} \end{defn} \begin{rem}\begin{enumerate} \item \oomit{Whenever the set $\{\bx\in\bbK^d\mid\bx\ $ satisfies the loop guard $\}$ is algebraic, decidability of termination can be obtained using our method in the paper.
-Therefore,} The loop guard of MPP~(\ref{equ:mpp}) can be extended to a more general form $\bigvee_{i=1}^M\bigwedge_{j=1}^{N_i} G_{ij}(\bx)=0$.
-However, it is essential to assume that inequalities will never occur in guards, otherwise the termination problem will become undecidable, even not semi-decidable \cite{bradley:polynomial}. \item The initial value of $\bx$ is not specified here, and assume it is taken from $\Bbb{K}^{d}$.
-If the input $\bx$ is subject to semi-algebraic constraints, our decidability result still holds according to \cite{Tarski51}. \end{enumerate}\end{rem}
+where \begin{enumerate} \item $\bx\in \bbK^d$ denotes the vector of program variables; \item $ G\in \bbK[\bx]$ is a polynomial and $G({\bx})=0$ is the loop condition; \item $ \bA_{i}\in \bbK^d[\bx]$ ($ 1\leq i\leq l$) are vectors of polynomials, describing the assignments to program variables in the loop body; \item $\parallel$ is interpreted as a nondeterministic choice between the $l$ assignments. \end{enumerate} \end{defn} \begin{rems} \begin{enumerate} \item \oomit{Whenever the set $\{\bx\in\bbK^d\mid\bx\ $ satisfies the loop guard $\}$ is algebraic, decidability of termination can be obtained using our method in the paper.
+Therefore,} The loop guard of \cref{equ:mpp} can be extended to a more general form $\bigvee_{i=1}^M\bigwedge_{j=1}^{N_i} G_{ij}(\bx)=0$.
+It is nevertheless essential to assume that inequalities will never occur in guards, otherwise the termination problem will become undecidable, even not semi-decidable~\cite{bradley:polynomial}. \item The initial value of $\bx$ is not specified, and is assumed to be taken from $\mathbb{K}^{d}$.
+If the input $\bx$ is subject to semi-algebraic constraints, our decidability result still holds according to \cite{Tarski51}. \end{enumerate} \end{rems}